 The Write Zeroes command is used to set a range of logical blocks to zero.
 Non-PI related metadata for this command, if any, shall be all bytes cleared to 0h.
 The protection information for logical blocks written to the media is updated based on CDW12.PRINFO.
 If the Protection Information Action bit (PRACT) is cleared to '0', then the protection information for this command shall be all zeroes.
 If the Protection Information Action bit (PRACT) is set to '1', then the protection information shall be based on the End-to-end Data Protection Type Settings (DPS) field in the Identify Namespace data structure (refer to Figure 97), CDW15.LBATM, CDW15.LBAT, as well as CDW2/3 and CDW14 content as described in section 5.2.1.4.1.
+Protection information of all zeroes is generated if the PRACT bit is cleared to 0h resulting in invalid protection information; therefore, the host should set the PRACT bit to '1' to generate valid protection information.

-After successful completion of this command, the value returned by subsequent reads of logical blocks in this range shall be all bytes cleared to 0h until a write occurs to this LBA range.
+After successful completion of this command, the value returned by subsequent successful reads of logical blocks and associated metadata (excluding protection information) in this range shall be all bytes cleared to 0h until a write occurs to this LBA range.